TRP Appeals Panel helping people challenge decisions about property taxes

 Download this information

-To turn all of this information about the TRP Appeals Panel into a PDF, click the ‘download info as PDF’ button on the right of this page.
+To turn all of this information about the TRP Appeals Panel into a PDF, click the ‘download info as PDF’ button at the bottom of this page.

 This description of the role of a member of the TRP Appeals Panel has been researched by Women in Public Life volunteers.
 If you spot an error, please do let us know by emailing firstname.lastname@example.org.